-Our monthly Parkinson’s Café provides an opportunity for people to find out about the Branch in an informal environment over a cup of tea or coffee, with documented information available and the Parkinson’s UK Local Adviser often in attendance.
+Our monthly Parkinson’s Café provides an opportunity for people to find out about the Branch in an informal environment over a cup of tea or coffee, with documented information available.

 Our monthly Branch Get-togethers bring members, family and friends together to listen, learn, and socialise.
 Occasionally we may organise a major day event on a particular topic or set of topics.

 Local Support sessions provide opportunities for people with Parkinson’s to share, support, and learn from each other’s experiences, with regular sessions also provided for care-partners.
 We run a much appreciated 5-week Side-by-Side course to inform those living and working with people with Parkinson’s.
 Our West Lothian Group runs a similar course in the Spring.
 For those of working age the Edinburgh Young Parkinson’s Support Group organises its own sociable and informative sessions.

 Regular (Body and Mind) Activities provide opportunities to work on improving physical ability and general well-being for people with Parkinson’s and usually care-partners can also participate.
 There is no requirement for previous experience in any activity although a few require a pre-assessment.
 We tend to ask for a contribution towards costs.
 Some activities run weekly throughout the year.
 Some are weekly but have holiday breaks.
 Some may still be in a free trial or pilot phase as we are always keen to introduce new activities of potential benefit to those with Parkinson’s.